Waxolunist/vimconf/README.md

     $ pip install jedi

-To use the taglist plugin you need to install the exuberant ctags library.
+To use the tagbar plugin you need to install the exuberant ctags library.

 To use the plugins installed as git submodules you have to initialize them: